llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 ~~~~~~~~~~~~~~~~~~~~

 The code object metadata specifies extensible metadata associated with the code
-objects executed on HSA [HSA]_ compatible runtimes such as AMD's ROCm
+objects executed on HSA [HSA]_ compatible runtimes (see :ref:`amdgpu-os`).
+The
-[AMD-ROCm]_.
-The encoding and semantics of this metadata depends on the code
+encoding and semantics of this metadata depends on the code object version; see
-object version; see :ref:`amdgpu-amdhsa-code-object-metadata-v2`,
+:ref:`amdgpu-amdhsa-code-object-metadata-v2`,
 :ref:`amdgpu-amdhsa-code-object-metadata-v3`, and
 :ref:`amdgpu-amdhsa-code-object-metadata-v4`.

 Code object metadata is specified in a note record (see
 :ref:`amdgpu-note-records`) and is required when the target triple OS is
 ``amdhsa`` (see :ref:`amdgpu-target-triples`).
 It must contain the minimum
-information necessary to support the ROCM kernel queries.
-For example, the
+information necessary to support the HSA compatible runtime kernel queries.
+For
-segment sizes needed in a dispatch packet.
-In addition, a high-level language
+example, the segment sizes needed in a dispatch packet.
+In addition, a
-runtime may require other information to be included.
-For example, the AMD
+high-level language runtime may require other information to be included.
+For
-OpenCL runtime records kernel argument information.
+example, the AMD OpenCL runtime records kernel argument information.

 .. _amdgpu-amdhsa-code-object-metadata-v2: